Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Numerical tests

 The coefficients are given by

 and the function $f^{\alpha}$ is given by

 The numerical coefficients are

-and the boundary condition is a Dirichlet one with 0 value.
+and we use a zero Dirichlet boundary condition.
 Results are given in table \ref{case1} and this first regular case clearly indicates that the quadratic approximation is by far the most efficient interpolation : even on this regular case the use of a cubic interpolator doesn't decrease the error with a CPU time multiplied at least three-fold.
 In fact it is rapidly converging to the $h$ discretized operator so that the interpolation error becomes negligible for a number of mesh equal to 80.